 Collaborative Peer-Review Process

-In the JoT Writing Colloquy, authors participate in mutual workshopping of their articles, dialogue about the craft of writing, consider ways of making their potential article submissions multi-modal, and have opportunity for writing coaching beyond the workshop.
-Our hope is that authors who participant in the colloquy will submit an article for consideration of publishing.
+In the JoT Writing Colloquy, authors participate in mutual workshopping of their work, dialogue about the craft of writing, consider ways of making their potential article submissions multi-modal, and have opportunity for writing coaching beyond the workshop.
+We expect that Writers/Contributors who participate in the colloquy will submit a piece for publication in the journal.
 While publication in the journal is not guaranteed, participation in the colloquy as well as working with a coach greatly increases the likelihood of acceptance.

 Before the JoT Writing Colloquy